KDE/digikam-doc/import_tools/camera_import.rst

     The digiKam Import Tool Main Interface

-Getting Information About The Photographs
+Getting Information About the Photographs
 -----------------------------------------

 Before downloading photographs to your computer, you can view information about the photographs stored on the camera from the **Properties** and **Metadata** tabs on the Right Sidebar.